RHElements/rhelements.github.io/docs/create-a-rhelement/step-1.md

 ![npm run new command]({{ "assets/images/npm-run-new.png" | relative_url }}){:width="500px"}

 Once that's done, switch directories to the element you just created.
-We'll cd into the rh-your-element directory.
+We'll cd into the rh-cool-element directory.

 ```
-cd elements/rh-your-element
+cd elements/rh-cool-element
 ```

 Open your code editor to view the structure of the element.
-It's important to note the `/src`, `/demo` and `/test` directories and the rh-your-element.js and rh-your-element.compiled.js files.
+It's important to note the `/src`, `/demo` and `/test` directories and the rh-cool-element.js and rh-cool-element.compiled.js files.
 The `/src` directory is reserved for development and you can write tests in `/test` directory.
-Finally, the `/demo` directory lets you preview your element locally using the rh-your-element.js and rh-your-element.umd.js files.
+Finally, the `/demo` directory lets you preview your element locally using the rh-cool-element.js and rh-cool-element.umd.js files.

 [Move to Step 2: Develop (Structure)](step-2a.html)